Tuesday, October 29, 2024

 Please don’t require that I do immoral things as part of my job.
 I had an employer who wanted me to take broken parts from when I fixed computers, put them in a brand new computer, and ship it back to the manufacturer as “dead on arrival” (Note: that employer and vendor no longer exist, so I'm not sharing something about current entities).
 If you feel the desire to reprimand or fire me because I don’t put your profit above all other considerations, then that is on you and not on me.
 Chances are I will only tolerate those types of requests for a short period of time, and will resign on my own.

 Please be specific about priorities.
 If everything is a priority, then nothing is a priority.
-If you get upset at me for not “guessing” which thing should be a priority, or constantly contradict or block priorities previously set, that is on you and not on me.
-Your lack of ability to set and communicate priorities, especially any changed priorities, is a management and organisational problem and not a problem with any individual employees.
+If you get upset at me for not “guessing” which thing should be the top-top-top priority, or you constantly contradict or block priorities previously set, that is on you and not on me.
+Your lack of ability to set and communicate priorities, especially any changed priorities, is a management and organisational problem and not a problem with any individual employee.

 If you say one thing, and do another, I will learn not to trust you.
 Please don’t engage in “social lying” on my behalf as I strongly value truth.